In this studio session In this session, you will try to verify the equation

 - Webcam

-Open a Microsoft Word document to keep a log of your
+Open a Microsoft Word document to keep a live journal of

 The equation of continuity